 We are leveraging the biology of the human innate immune system to pioneer groundbreaking investigational therapeutics for the treatment of autoimmune and alloimmune disorders.
 Our mission is to identify and develop safer and more effective alternatives to traditional immunosuppressive therapies for patients in need.

-Individuals suffering from transplant rejection and autoimmune diseases need safer, more tolerable, and more effective treatments
+Individuals suffering from autoimmune diseases and transplant rejection need safer, more tolerable, and more effective treatments

 Calcineurin-inhibitors (CNI) such as cyclosporine and tacrolimus are powerful, narrow therapeutic index immunosuppressants used as current standard of care in the prevention and treatment of serious conditions such as solid organ transplant rejection and autoimmune disorders.